indrasishbanerjee/aemaacs-mcp-server/README.md

 > **License Notice**: This software is licensed under the Server Side Public License (SSPL).
 For commercial use in enterprise environments, a paid license is required.
 Contact [HERE](https://techmate.in/contact) for details.

-Two separate Model Context Protocol (MCP) servers for Adobe Experience Manager as a Cloud Service (AEMaaCS):

-- **aemaacs-mcp-read-server**: Read-only operations for safe content exploration
-- **aemaacs-mcp-write-server**: Write operations for content management and automation
+## Connect AI Tools to Adobe Experience Manager

+Transform how you interact with Adobe Experience Manager as a Cloud Service (AEMaaCS) by connecting your favorite AI tools through Model Context Protocol (MCP).
+These servers provide a secure, high-performance bridge between AI assistants and your AEM instance.

+### Two Powerful Servers

+🔍 **Read Server**: Safely explore and analyze your AEM content with 50+ read-only operations
+✏️ **Write Server**: Manage and automate content creation with 40+ write operations

+Perfect for content teams, developers, and AI-powered workflows that need seamless AEM integration.

 ## Project Structure -